quru/qis/doc/v2/Portfolios.md

   * Parameter `index` for `PUT` (reorder)
   * Folio `VIEW` permission required for `GET`
   * Folio `EDIT` permission required otherwise
+  * Image `VIEW` permission required to add an image to a portfolio
   * Returns a list of the portfolio-image objects in the portfolio, a single portfolio-image object, or nothing (after a delete)
   * Returns the newly ordered list of portfolio-image objects in the portfolio